ankita99-ui/Health-Prediction-Insights/README.md

 # MIRA — Health Prediction Application

-A health prediction app that manages patient blood test records (CRUD) and uses a trained Machine Learning model to predict a health risk level, which is saved in the **Remarks** field of every record.
+*MIRA (Medical Intelligence Robotic Automation* is a full-stack health prediction web app that manages patient blood test records and uses a trained Machine Learning model to automatically predict a patient's health risk level — saved directly into the Remarks field of every record.

 Built for the *Junior AI/ML Developer — Task 1* assessment.